mitochon/polyjuice/phial/README.md

 Only a limited types of substitutions are currently supported:
   * Notations involving intronic regions and UTR regions are not supported.
-  * Protein HGVS only supports simple substitutions.
+  * Protein HGVS only supports simple substitutions and short-format frameshifts.
   * DNA coding sequence HGVS does not support conversions.

 #### Syntax Checker